2023 Draft Budget & Five Year Financial Plan

 Echoing PT and LC Member.
 Lakehill Drive and Tyndall Road are quite good but thats thanks to the developers who contracted those connector roadways on behalf of DLC.
 However road works contracted by DLC in many cases are far inferior.
 One can assume that the same contractors are being used correct, but why have fairly recent road resurfacing works like Glenmore from the boundary of Kelowna to the Shanks Road so terrible?
 Many remember that roadway was excavated to install a sewer system to Northview.
 One would assume that the fill was correctly placed, properly compacted and the new asphalt was placed to accommodate traffic typical of a major collector.
 Yet within a few months it was pothole alley.
 Camp Road west of the OLD fire hall was recently repaved and within 1 month there were crews out "fixing" that awful road surface.
 Is there no warranty period?
 Why does DLC accept inferior road works while recent works say in Kelowna are F1 race car smooth after paving?
 Beaver Lake Road is very nicely paved from Haldane Rd to the water treatment facility a few Kms east up the hill but barely anyone uses that road!
 I've lived in DLC for 25 years and DLC council, on the advice of staff, has bumped taxes betcha a dozen times to catch up on "aging infrastructure", more specifically roads but many roads (including these 2 recently repaved examples) are simply sub par, why?
 Davidson Rd recent repaving seems to be pretty good so far.
 Council - didn't DLC receive money from the province upon incorporation in 1995 to upgrade roads?
 Is DLC using DCC (direct cost charges) paid by developers for road improvements?
 Those DCC's must very be substantial given the amount of development in the LC...

-PJ asked over 1 year agoThank you for the questions.
+PJ asked almost 2 years agoThank you for the questions.

 The history of the District receiving the roads is outlined in the Transportation for Tomorrow and the Mobility Master Plan.
 The District received roads from the Province that were underfunded causing a backlog.